Daimx1214/Banking-Management-System/README.md

 * Strengthened understanding of OOP fundamentals in C++
 * Gained experience in building interactive console programs
 * Learned how to validate and manage user input safely
-* Improved ability to structure and organize code logically
+* Improved ability to structure and organize code logically👨‍💻 Author

+**Daim Ali**
+BS Computer Science Student
-* Understood the basics of simulating real-world systems
+Focused on .NET Development, Problem Solving, and Software Engineering Understood the basics of simulating real-world systems